ChristopherJohnston/spliit-app-homeassistant-addons/README.md

 ## Add-ons

-This repository contains the following add-ons
+This repository contains the following add-ons:

 ### [Spliit](./spliit)

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]
-![Supports i386 Architecture][i386-shield]

-_An instance of the Spliit application deployed to homeassistant._
+_An instance of the Spliit web application deployed to homeassistant._ See https://github.com/spliit-app/spliit for more details

 <!--